flutter/website/src/release/breaking-changes/3-13-deprecations.md

 * `ThemeData`

 This flag was introduced to allow users to configure scrolling widgets to use the `GlowingOverscrollIndicator` or the `StretchingOvercrollIndicator`.
-It was deprecated in favor of the `ThemeData.useMaterial3` flag as the framework introduced more support for Material 3 styled widgets.
+It was deprecated in favor of the `ThemeData.useMaterial3` flag as the framework introduced more support for Material 3-styled widgets.

-Since `ThemeData.useMaterial3` is true by default, the `StretchingOverscrollIndicator` is applied by default.
-Setting this value to false will instead apply a `GlowingOverscrollIndicator`.
+Since `ThemeData.useMaterial3` is `true` by default, the `StretchingOverscrollIndicator` is applied by default.
+Setting this value to `false` will apply a `GlowingOverscrollIndicator` instead.

 Alternatively, the `buildOverscrollIndicator` method of `ScrollBehavior` or `MaterialScrollBehavior` can be overridden to further alter the appearance of